jenncamacho/Hospital_Readmissions/README.md

 ### Final Recommendation:

 Logistic Regression is recommended for its overall balance between accuracy, precision, recall, and training time.
 K-Nearest Neighbors is also a strong candidate, especially if training time is a critical factor.

+The cost or risk of a false negative is high given that a patient's health and the hospital's liability are at stake.

 ### Instructions
 <pre>